animator/learn-python/contrib/ds-algorithms/regression.md

 ### Description
 ElasticNet is a hybrid regression technique obtained by mixing up the penalties of Lasso with Ridge Regression.
 By incorporating both L1 and L2 regularization, it is better than before methods,, especially when dealing with datasets with multiple correlated features.
 It is way more robust

-### Use Case
-Used when neither Ridge nor Lasso alone performs well.

 ### Code Sample
 ```python